Steve Felton

-Steve "Skinny" Felton is an American musician, most notable for being the co-founder, leader, and drummer of metal band Mushroomhead.
-He was also the drummer of the bands Hatrix, (216), Tenafly Viper and Scelestus.
+Steve "Skinny" Felton (born December 6, 1969) is an American musician, most notable for being the co-founder, visual director, leader, keyboardist, percussionist and tertiary drummer of metal band Mushroomhead.
+He was also the drummer of the bands Integrity, Hatrix, (216), Tenafly Viper and Scelestus.
 His other projects include Detroit Ave and 10,000 Cadillacs with fellow Mushroomhead member Jason "J Mann" Popson.
 He has produced every Mushroomhead album and has directed most of their music videos.

+Personal life

+Skinny was married to Vanessa Solowiow, the band's photographer and costume designer, who died in 2013.
+They both have one son.